 Who are the counselors?

-• Most of our camp staff are over the age of 18 who are interested in childcare, teaching, recreation or camping as a future career.
+• Most of our camp staff are over the age of 18 and are interested in childcare, teaching, recreation or camping as a future career.

 • All staff are trained in First Aid and CPR.
 Many are also certified lifeguards.

-• All staff participate in 2 weeks of training before camp starts as well as continuous training during the summer.
+• All staff participates in two weeks of training before camp starts as well as continuous training during the summer.

 • All transportation is provided only in LOMC designated vehicles which are insured, well maintained and inspected daily.

 • LOMC offers many different programs that allow for a wide range of experiences for campers.
 While each program has specific activities as described in the summer brochure, Most campers will take part in the following activities while at LOMC: